ruined-soul/HYDROXYBOT/README.md

 ![](https://www.gnu.org/graphics/gplv3-or-later.png)

-Copyright (C) 2021 H1M4N5HU0P
+Copyright (C) 2021 MICKEYOP

-Poject [MAFIABOT](https://github.com/H1M4N5HU0P/MAFIA-BOT) is free software: you can redistribute it and/or modify
+Poject [HYDROXYBOT](https://github.com/MICKEYOP/HYDROXYBOT) is free software: you can redistribute it and/or modify

 it under the terms of the GNU General Public License as published by